top of page

 Sunrise over a vineyard

-There's a fancy word for it, called 'photoperiodism'.
-It's the terminology given to a plants ability to regulate its development based of the hours of daylight.
+Photoperiodism, one of those big fancy words, it’s the terminology given to a plants ability to regulate its development based of the hours of daylight.
 A chemical within plants called Florigen tells the plant 'The days are getting shorter, time to hurry up and stop putting on foliage and focus on reproduction before time runs out'.

 With deciduous trees, we get all those beautiful Autumn colours .....that's a direct result of the chlorophyll in the leaves breaking down as the days shorten.
 The pretty colours were there all along, you just couldn't see them because of the chlorophyll.
 Without leaves, the tree loses its ability to photosynthesise and keep doing its thing, so it shuts down (becomes dormant) and goes to sleep for the season.
 As soon as the ground begins to warm, and the days begin to lengthen it signals the plants to wake up and the cycle begins all over again.